abhayk1201/CS769_Project/README.md

   * `prop`: Select a batch of examples from task i with probability <img src="https://render.githubusercontent.com/render/math?math=p_i"> at each training step, where <img src="https://render.githubusercontent.com/render/math?math=p_i">  proportional to <img src="https://render.githubusercontent.com/render/math?math=N_i">, the training dataset size for  <img src="https://render.githubusercontent.com/render/math?math=i^{th}"> task.
   * `sqrt`: Similar as `prop`, but sampling is proportional to the square root of the training dataset size.
-  * `anneal`: ‘annealed sampling’ method changes the proportion with each epoch so as to become more more equally towards the end of training (where we are most concerned about interference).
+  * `anneal`: *annealed sampling* method changes the proportion with each epoch so as to become more more equally towards the end of training (where we are most concerned about interference).
 * max_seq_length: The maximum total input sequence length after WordPiece tokenization.
 Otherwise, it will be trucated or padded.
 * train_batch_size:  Batch size for training.
 * num_train_epochs:  Number of epochs of training.